SamMorrissette/sc2api/README.md

 <!-- badges: end -->

-The goal of SC2API is to build a simple and easy-to-use API wrapper for the Blizzard Starcraft II API in the R programming language.
+The goal of SC2API is to build a simple and easy-to-use API wrapper for Blizzard Starcraft II API in the R programming language.

 ## Installation